British Academy Postdoctoral Fellowships

 - Applicants must not have held a permanent academic post at a recognised HEI.

-- Applicants must be within three years of the award of a doctorate (for the 2018/19 competition this means either already having been awarded a doctoral degree following a viva voce examination held on or after 1 April 2016; or having a reasonable expectation that they will have submitted and had their thesis examined by 1 April 2019).
+- Applicants must be within three years of the award of a doctorate.
+For the 2018/19 competition this means either already having been awarded a doctoral degree following a viva voce examination held on or after 1 April 2016 (for 19/20 round, this is likely to be 1 April 2017); or having a reasonable expectation that they will have submitted and had their thesis examined by 1 April 2019 (likely to be 1 April 2020 for 19/20).

-- Applicants in the 2018/19 competition awarded a PhD following a viva voce examination held prior to 1 April 2016 who are unable to offer extenuating circumstances, such as interruption to their academic career for maternity leave or illness, will not be considered.
+- Applicants in the 2018/19 competition awarded a PhD following a viva voce examination held prior to 1 April 2016 (for 19/20 round, this is likely to be 1 April 2017) who are unable to offer extenuating circumstances, such as interruption to their academic career for maternity leave or illness, will not be considered.

 - British citizens and any nationals from the European Economic Area are eligible to apply, regardless of where their doctorate was obtained.
 Anyone of any nationality who has a doctorate from a UK university is eligible to apply.
 Any applicant who does not fall into one of these categories must demonstrate a strong prior association with the UK academic community, for example through already having been employed in a temporary capacity (longer than twelve months) at a UK university.